 4. Act sarcastic but still feel hurt.

 Not a crazy thought.
 After all, “sarcasm” comes from the Greek “to tear flesh.”
-Therefore, unless your appreciation for biting, Oscar-Wilde-esque comebacks is stronger than your feelings, a sarcastic response will bother you.
+Except for those of us who appreciate biting, Oscar-Wilde-esque comebacks, sarcasm bothers most people.

-Nevertheless, guarded behavior generally has more to do with someone’s past than you (as we learned from John Bender’s history of domestic abuse.)
+Guarded behavior generally has more to do with someone’s past than you.
 So next time someone’s sarcasm really guts you, remember they are responding based on their history.
 Later at a neutral time, communicate if sarcasm indeed bothers you.
 The other person will be more receptive to it then.

 5. Straight up tell you.